 What constitutes a material change in connection point data regarding nominations?

-Further information clarifying this is specified in Section 7.5.2(f) of the BB Procedure available here https://www.aemo.com.au/energy-systems/gas/gas-bulletin-board-gbb/procedures-policies-and-guides
+Further information is specified in Section 6.4.2(g) of the BB Procedures available on the Procedures and Guides page.

-(i) If there is a material change to the Delivery and Receipt Nominations or Forecast Deliveries and Receipts for a specific delivery point or a receipt point (as applicable); or
+(i) If there is a material change to the Forecasts for a specific delivery point or a receipt point (as applicable); or

 Note: For aggregation in this provision, any change to volumes will always be deemed to be a positive number irrespective whether the gas flow is a delivery or receipt, or whether the volume has increased or decreased.
 A change to a receipt point or delivery point will always increase the aggregate and therefore increase the likelihood that the threshold for material change will be met.

 What do I submit if my meter data, for daily flow data, is not available by the submission cut-off time?

 An estimate of the data can should be submitted, with quality flag “OK”.
 It is the responsibility of the BB reporting entity to update this data when better quality information is available.
 An alternative is to provide a NIL submission.

 In the nameplate capacity file, if the quantity doesn't change, are we still required to submit a capacity description?
 Can this be a default description?